Privacy Enhancing Technologies for the Internet III:

 In addition, by taking advantage of the fact that instant messaging conversations are interactive, OTR isable to provide perfect forward secrecy to its messages.
 If Bob’s computer is lost, is hacked into, gets avirus, or any such thing, and all of his secrets are stolen, any messages Alice had previously sent Bobwould remain secret.

+Users clearly could not manually encrypt every instant message they send, so the OTR encryption must behandled in an automatic way.
+There are three ways that users can integrate OTR into their instantmessaging.
+The first is by using a proxy: the user runs an OTR proxy on her computer, and configures herinstant messaging client to talk to that proxy instead of talking directly to the instant messaging server.
 This technique can be used by users of proprietary instant messaging clients like iChat and Trillian in orderto obtain OTR functionality.
 The second method is by using a plugin: many instant messaging clients havethe ability to have their functionality extended by third-party plugin modules.
 There are OTR pluginsavailable for the gaim, Trillian, and Miranda instant messaging clients.
 The third method is to have OTRfunctionality built directly in to the user’s client.
 This is of course the best option, since, like SSL/TLS, theuser does not have to install or configure anything special in order to gain some benefit from OTR.
 Thepopular Adium X instant messaging client for the OS X operating system has OTR built in.
+Other privacy-enhancing technologies

 There are many more privacy-enhancing technologies that have been proposed, but are not yet inwidespread use.
-In this section, we look at three particular technologies; we hope to see progress on these Private payments
+In this section, we look at three particular technologies; we hope to see progress on these

 In 2002, we discussed the disappointing lack of adoption of electronic cash.
 Today, there are still noserious electronic cash services.
 It is important to fill this gap in the set of available privacy-enhancingtechnologies.
 Not only is it undesirable for there to be centralized records of everything one purchasesonline, but databases of payment records—including credit card numbers—are routinely stolen frommerchants and from credit card processing firms.
 [15] These losses can lead to both credit card fraud andidentity theft.

 While alternatives to online credit card transactions, such as PayPal [38], are gaining popularity, a trueprivacy-protecting electronic cash solution remains elusive.
 Although the last of the patents protectingDigiCash’s original electronic cash protocol has recently expired, the patents were not the only barrier toentry for a potential electronic cash provider.
 As we mentioned in 2002, making a system widely acceptedand interoperable with the “real” money system is a difficult task.
 In fact, PayPal itself may be in the bestposition to offer true privacy-friendly payments online; it already has the payment infrastructure, it couldeasily provide an interface between electronic cash and the rest of the financial system and it has a largeinstalled user base.
 Skype is also considering adding a payment system to its voice-and-chat offering [22],though no information is yet available about privacy properties that system may or may not have.
+Private credentials

 As we saw in 2002, private credentials [6] are a way to separate authorization from authentication.
 Theyallow users to prove that they are authorized to access a certain service or gain a certain benefit, whilerevealing no unnecessary personal information, such as their identities.
 Rather than Alice proving “I amAlice” to some server, and the server checking that Alice is on the approved-access list, Alice insteadproves “I am approved to access this server” without revealing who she is.
 This obviates any personalinformation about Alice being stored on the server, removing the possibility of that information beingdisclosed or stolen.
 Credentica [11] is expected to release a line of privacy-friendly Digital Credentialproducts based on this technology in the near future.
+Anti-phishing tools

+A phishing attack occurs when a user is directed to a malicious website, often via a link in email or chat.
 The site appears to be a common site, like a bank, eBay, or PayPal, but is really run by an attacker—thephisher.
 The message encourages the user to log in to the site to address an urgent problem with theiraccount; when the user complies, the phisher captures the login name and password.
 From there thephisher can hijack the account, steal money or mount an identity theft.

 There are a number of tools available to help a user determine if he is looking at an authentic website or ata phishing site.
 These tools often appear as a toolbar in the user’s web browser that turns one of threecolours: one colour if the tool determines the site is probably genuine, one if it determines the site isprobably a phishing site, and one if it cannot make a determination.